-7. Do you consider that the related party disclosures are sufficient to meet the needs of the preparers and users?
+7. Related party disclosures - do you consider that the related party disclosures are sufficient to meet the needs of the preparers and users?

 Disclosures are considered to be sufficient and we welcome the exemption for wholly owned entities in disclosing group transactions.